-GHG emission reductions from rooftop solar PV were calculated using existing and new commercial building square footage data from UCLA.
-Like residential buildings above, the baseline year for existing commercial buildings is assumed to be 2023.
-Installation of rooftop solar PV on existing commercial buildings therefore assumes a baseline year of 2023, and installation of rooftop solar PV on new commercial buildings in 2030, 2035, and 2045 is based on the cumulative number of new commercial square footage constructed from 2023 through each target year (e.g., the number of new
+GHG emissions reductions from rooftop solar PV were calculated using existing and new commercial building square footage data from UCLA.24 Like residential buildings above, the baseline year for existing commercial buildings is assumed to be 2023.
+Installation of rooftop solar PV on existing commercial buildings therefore assumes a baseline year of 2023, and installation of rooftop solar PV on new commercial buildings in 2030, 2035, and 2045 is based on the cumulative number of new commercial square footage constructed from 2023 through each target year (e.g., the number of new commercial square footage in 2030 is equal to the sum of all new commercial square footage built between 2023 and 2030).